openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/enrollment/Demographics_Gender.rst

 Gender Breakdown Over Time Report
 ======================================

-The daily total enrollment count with gender breakdown is available for review or download.
-Columns show each date, the total enrollment on that date, and breakdown columns for the number of people who reported each gender category and who did not provide this information at registration.
+The daily count of currently enrolled learners, with gender breakdown, is available for review or download.
+Columns show each date, the current enrollment as of that date, and breakdown columns for the number of people who reported each gender category and who did not provide this information at registration.

 To download the Gender Breakdown Over Time report in a comma-separated value file, click **Download CSV**.
 The CSV file contains the following columns: